vagabondHustler/subsearch/README.md

 ## Subscene search

-Download subtitles for well known scene groups with two easy mouse clicks inside a directory.
+<p>Download subtitles for well known scene groups with two easy mouse clicks inside a directory.
 The subtitles are grabbed from Subscene.com.
-There are probably better repositories out there than this one, that does the same thing, I made this one mainly to learn python and git by doing.
+<p>There are probably better repositories out there than this one, that does the same thing, I made this one mainly to learn python and git by doing.

 ---